 - Take pictures of the scene.
 Before you leave the property, be sure to take photos of the area where you got hurt.
 If an obstruction, damage, or other type of hazard led to your injury, you need a picture before someone repairs or removes it.

 - Get witness information.
 If anyone saw what happened, get their name and phone number.

 - See a medical professional.
-If you sustained any type of injury, you need to seek treatment from a physician.
+If you sustained any injury, you need to seek treatment from a physician.
 Medical records are one of the most critical pieces of evidence in a premises liability case.
 It proves your injury occurred at the property in question.

 - Collect all records.
-Keep copies of your medical records, receipts, prescriptions, email correspondence, and anything else related to the incident.
+Keep copies of your medical records, receipts, prescriptions, email correspondence, and anything related to the incident.